Student using a computer

 Check out Bystander Intervention Training to learn more about calling in and boundary setting.

-Handling Conflicts in Residence
+Handling conflicts in residence

 How can we handle conflicts with roommates and neighbours?
 Check out this resource for tips on how to manage conflicts with folks we live with or live close to.